 Amanda (roots4all) can retrieve any Chicago/Cook record available at the Wilmette Family History Center.
 To request a search, visit her profile page on Genlighten and contact her using the Chicago vital records offering that's linked beneath her profile photo or from the "Hire Me" tab.

 Chicago vital records research should be straightforward, but it's not.
 The various groups of records are available online from FamilySearch, from microfilm in Wilmette and Salt Lake City, from IRAD at NEIU, from Springfield and, of course, from the Cook County Clerk's office online, in person, and by mail.
 And, the price for some records can vary from $0 to approximately $17, depending on how they're obtained.
 If you have a question about the best way to get what you need, email message Cyndy (firstname.lastname@example.org) for help.

 Molly (mollykennedy) has access to a statewide collection of newspapers in Springfield and if anyone can find what you need, she can!
 See her Illinois Obituary Research offering on Genlighten for more information. $7.75/search.

 If you have a Soundex card from the Illinois, Northern District Naturalization Index, 1840-1950 listing Circuit, Superior, County, or Criminal Court, Steven (jolietgenealogy) can provide you with digital images of the matching record OR you can get a paper copy for $3.00 by contacting the Archives.

 Juli (julic) can search a unique database.
-If she finds a match, she will provide you with a copy of the "petition to adopt." ($75) If she doesn't find a match, no charge.
+If she finds a match, she will provide you with a copy of the "petition to adopt." $75 for a successful search; no charge if she doesn't find a match.
 Cook County Adoption Lookup Form

 © 2017 ChicagoGenealogy.
 All rights reserved.
 Theme by elemis.